Working Group 2 - Waste & Illegal Pesticides

 - a database of European waste crime cases

-This Working Group comprises 8 specialist prosecutors from 7 different countries and has met around 3 times per year, including at the annual conference:
+This Working Group comprised 8 specialist prosecutors from 7 different countries and met around 3 times per year, including at the annual conference:

-The Final Report for LIFE-ENPE Working Group 2 (Waste crime) has been published and is available as a pdf below.
+The Final Report for LIFE-ENPE Working Group 2 (Waste crime) was published as part of the LIFE-ENPE project outputs and is available as a pdf below.
 The report includes details of all of the groups activities since December 2017 as well as details of all outreach activities including awareness raising and training materials.

 Waste Shipment Regulation webinar

-Kristina Persson, in conjunction with Rob de Rijck and Lars Magnusson, recently completed a webinar which provides guidance on interpretation of the WSR and follows on from the WSR training animation which was first delivered at the WG2 workshop in Nicosia in March 2019 and subsequently shown at the ENPE annual conference in The Hague.
-Please see below to access the webinar which is also available via the ENPE website home page.
+In addition, Kristina Persson, in conjunction with Rob de Rijck and Lars Magnusson, all of whom are practising government environmental prosecutors, completed a webinar which provides guidance on interpretation of the WSR and follows on from the WSR training animation which was first delivered at the WG2 workshop in Nicosia in March 2019 and subsequently shown at the ENPE annual conference in The Hague.
+Please see below to access the webinar.

 Waste Shipment Regulation training animation